 Patients are aware that the email they’re receiving is not 100% secure

 The content placed within the message is of a confidential nature

 They should pass the email on to the relevant person if they’re not the correct recipient

 The Texas Public Information Act is a series of laws incorporated into the Texas Governmental Code.
 It was set up to guarantee an individual’s unrestricted access to public records kept by government agencies.
 Certain exceptions may apply to the disclosure of the information.

 Governmental bodies need to promptly release requested information that’s not confidential by law.
 This can either be a constitutional, statutory, judicial decision, or information for which an exception to disclosure hasn’t been sought.

 Like FISMA, the Public Information Act strongly recommends the use of an email disclaimer.
 This is to indicate that the data within the message must remain confidential.
 This helps to protect an organization from being liable for any damages.

 California Consumer Privacy Act (CCPA)

 The California Consumer Privacy Act is the first comprehensive privacy law in the United States.
-It was was put into action on January 1, 2020.
+It was put into action on January 1, 2020.
 This statute enhances privacy rights and consumer protection for all residents of the State of California.
-It is works in a very similar manner to GDPR in the European Union.
+It works in a very similar manner to GDPR in the European Union.